Narsai3245/sensor-fusion-repo/README.md

 ## Known Limitations

 - The camera's distance-from-bounding-box formula uses a placeholder calibration constant, not yet empirically calibrated across multiple measured distances
-- A Bluetooth manual-drive mode was designed but not completed — the deployed container environment doesn't support the `AF_BLUETOOTH` socket family required for classic RFCOMM communication
+- A Bluetooth manual-drive mode was designed but not completed; the deployed container environment doesn't support the `AF_BLUETOOTH` socket family required for classic RFCOMM communication
 - GPU/NPU-accelerated inference via the board's onboard Adreno GPU was investigated but not pursued, pending confirmation that the required vendor SDK is available on this board's OS image